Update: Sale of two Edinburgh University accommodations ‘not connected’ to funding crisis

 “Given their size, character and condition, these sites offer a unique opportunity for developers in a sought-after location, and we are pleased to be working with CBRE to explore the market potential.”

-Steven Hendry, a director in CBRE’s investment property team in Edinburgh, added: “We are pleased to be working with the University of Edinburgh on this important instruction.
+Steven Hendry, a director in CBRE’s investment property team in Edinburgh, said: “We are pleased to be working with the University of Edinburgh on this important instruction.

 Sophia Woodman, UCU branch president at the university, said: “Staff want a sustainable future for the university as much as anybody and we want to work with senior management to end this dispute.